 2 lemon slices, seeded

 FOR STUFFING: Heat 1/4 cup of olive oil in a large saucepan over medium heat.
-Add the green onions; saute until tender, 2-3 minutes.
-Add the garlic; cook an additional 2 minutes.
-Remove pan from heat; stir in bread crumbs, Parmesan cheese, lemon juice, anchovy paste and cayenne pepper.
-Gradually add enough reserved artichoke water to moisten the breadcrumb mixture.
+Add green onions; saute until tender, 2-3 minutes.
+Add garlic; cook an additional 2 minutes.
+Remove pan from heat and stir in bread crumbs, Parmesan cheese, lemon juice, anchovy paste and cayenne pepper.
+Gradually add enough reserved artichoke water to moisten the bread crumb mixture.
 Season to taste with salt and black pepper.

-ASSEMBLY: Place artichokes right side up in a baking dish.
-Carefully spread apart the leaves and pack the breadcrumb mixture into each leaf and the center of the artichoke.
+ASSEMBLY: Place artichokes right side up in a large, rimmed baking dish.
+Carefully spread apart the leaves and pack the bread crumb mixture into each leaf and the center of the artichoke.

-BAKE: Preheat oven to 350 degrees.
-Place stuffed artichokes in a large, baking dish.
-Fill dish with one inch of hot water.
-Drizzle remaining 3 tablespoons of olive oil over the tops of the artichokes.
-Place a lemon slice on the center of each.
+BAKE: Preheat oven to 350 degrees F. Surround artichokes with about 1-inch of hot water.
+Drizzle reserved 1/4 cup olive oil over tops of artichokes.
+Place a lemon slice in the center of each.
 Cover tightly with aluminum foil and bake until the cheese is melted and the artichokes are heated through, about 20 minutes.
-Allow artichokes to cool slightly before eating.
+Allow artichokes to cool slightly before serving.

 Genêt